 Contacts - NAMA facilitates opportunities to make business contacts, including the development of relationships, networks and sources.
 Planning for the FutureAs a member-driven organization, NAMA relies on input and direction from chapter and national leaders to guide future program development.

-Planning for the Future As a member-driven organization, NAMA relies on input and direction from chapter and national leaders to guide future program development.
+NAMA Organization As a member-driven organization, NAMA relies on input and direction from chapter and national leaders to guide the future.

 Chapters -- Chapter leaders have the most direct contact with members and provide valuable input on the needs, interests, and challenges faced by members.
 Chapter presidents serve on the National Board of Directors where they can funnel member input.

 Committees -- National committees have the primary responsibility for planning and execution of NAMA programs.
 Feedback from committee leaders is gathered by the Executive Committee and evaluated for future program direction.
 National committee chairs and vice chairs serve on the National Board of Directors.